 - Preheat your oven to 180℃ (or 160℃ for fan ovens) and line an 8x8 tin with baking paper.

 - Press the mixture firmly into your tin and bake for around 20 minutes.
 The flapjacks will be golden at the edges and a little wobbly in the middle.
-Don't overbake them or they'll be hard and crispy once they cool.
+Don't overbake them or they'll be hard once they cool.

 Notes

-- Store in an airtight container in the fridge for up to 1 week.
+- Store in an airtight container for up to 1 week.

 Leave a Reply